itsToggle/trakt-scraper/README.md

     Take for example "The Tonight Show starring Jimmy Fallon".
 This show is released in the format "Jimmy.Fallon.Year.Month.Day".
     So neither the title nor the episode format matches the standard search queries.
-    To allow the scrapers to find the show in this format, an executable string is provided in the 'exceptions.xml' under the shows trakt name.
+    To allow the scrapers to find the show in this format, an executable string is provided in the 'exceptions.txt' under the shows trakt name.
     The executable string in this case is: $show.query = -join("Jimmy.Fallon",".",$release_year,".",$release_month,".",$release_day)

     If a trakt show matches one of the titles in the exceptions.txt, the query is overwritten.